TheSpyder/SyncedSideBar/README.md

 ### Using Package control

-This plugin is available through [Package Control](http://wbond.net/sublime_packages/package_control), which is the easiest way to install it
+This plugin is available through [Package Control](http://wbond.net/sublime_packages/package_control), which is the easiest way to install it.

 ### Manual installation